drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/05.payments/04.create-payment-gateway/03.off-site-iframe-gateways/docs.md

     category: docs
 ---

 This documentation will explain how to set up an off-site payment gateway in an iFrame.
-As in the [QuickPay redirect payment gateway example](../docs.md), you'll start by creating a custom module, configuration schema, payment plugin, and configuration form methods.
+As described in the [Creating payment gateways documentation](../docs.md), you'll start by creating a custom module, configuration schema, payment plugin, and configuration form methods.

 Off-site payments in iFrames work similarly to off-site payments by redirect.
 As such, this guide focuses on the **Checkout** process as this is the main area where they differ.
 This documentation was written while developing the [Commerce Rave module], so in all the examples you should replace **commerce_rave** or **rave** with the id of your module.

 ### Configuration
 In addition to the standard configuration, we need to add some Javascript specific to our *Rave* payment gateway, for the iFrame checkout.
 We'll put our Javascript code in a file named `commerce_rave.form.js` located in a folder named `js`.
-We'll discuss the [implementation of `commerce_rave.form.js`](#custom-javascript-for-iframe-initialization-and-submission) later in this guide.
+We'll discuss the implementation of `commerce_rave.form.js` later in this guide.

 Next, we'll create a file named `commerce_rave.libraries.yml` to define a *rave* library and detail its assets and dependencies.
 We need the `drupalSettings` library in order to pass necessary *transaction data* from the payment form to the iFrame.
 For more information, see the [Drupal 8 documentation on adding stylesheets (CSS) and JavaScript (JS) to a Drupal 8 module].
 Here is the full definition of our *rave* library:

 ```yaml
 rave: